Robert Trump: Relationship with his brother Donald

 In 1990, Donald Trump put Robert in charge of the Trump Taj Mahal casino in Atlantic City, New Jersey.
 The casino experienced significant problems with its grand opening, especially the slot machine financial controls, that took months to rectify.
 According to Jack O'Donnell, a former Trump Organization executive, at one of the meetings, "Donald Trump screamed at his brother, putting the blame for the slot machine debacle entirely on him."

 Robert Trump remained a loyal supporter of his brother's political career.
-Fox commentator Eric Bolling, following Robert's death, had stated that he and his wife Ann Marie Pallan were vigorous supporters of Donald.
-Donald himself stated on Fox & Friends that Robert was his biggest fan and that he would hear about Robert's immense support from others too.
+After Robert died, Fox commentator Eric Bolling said that Robert and his wife Ann Marie Pallan were strong supporters of Donald.
+Donald said on Fox & Friends that Robert was his biggest fan and that he also heard about Robert's support from others.

 Illness and death

-In August 2020, ABC News reported that Trump had been hospitalized at Mount Sinai Hospital in Manhattan, after having previously been in the hospital's intensive care unit for over a week in June.
-Donald Trump visited him that day, later stating that Robert was seriously ill and was "having a hard time".
-Robert Trump died at NewYork–Presbyterian Hospital in Manhattan the following day, August 15, 2020, at age 71.
+On August 14, 2020, ABC News reported that Trump had been hospitalized at Mount Sinai Hospital in Manhattan after having previously been in the hospital's intensive care unit for over a week in June.
+Donald Trump visited him that day and said afterward that Robert was seriously ill and "having a hard time".
+Robert Trump died at New York–Presbyterian Hospital in Manhattan the next day, August 15, at age 71.
 The New York Times quoted a family friend as saying that Trump had recently started experiencing intracerebral hemorrhaging after a fall.
-His niece Mary, in an interview with Greenpeace a few days before his death, said that Robert had been sick and hospitalized "a couple of times in the last three months."
+His niece Mary, in an interview with Greenpeace a few days before his death, said that Robert had been sick and hospitalized "a couple of times in the last three months".

-In a written statement, Donald Trump said, "He was not just my brother, he was my best friend."
-A funeral service was held for Robert on August 21, 2020, in the East Room attended by 150 guests.
+In a statement, Donald Trump wrote, "He was not just my brother, he was my best friend."
+On August 21, a funeral service was held for Robert in the East Room.
+150 guests attended.
 This was the first time in almost a century that a president had held a funeral in the East Room.